I feel like everyone should have their own Blueberry Muffin recipe from scratch don’t you?

 - Combine all dry ingredients in a large bowl.
 Make a well in center of mixture.

-- Whisk eggs, milk, butter, vanilla and lemon zest in a separate bowl.
+- Whisk eggs, milk, butter, vanilla, vegetable oil, and lemon zest in a separate bowl.
 Add to dry ingredients- don't over mix (you should have lumps).

 - Fold in the blueberries to the batter carefully.